 The attorneys at Sammis Law Firm represent clients charged with DUI in the greater Tampa Bay area.
 We are experienced with the DUI blood test case that comes after a legal or medical blood draw.

-Contact us to find out more about the statutes in Florida that deal with Implied Consent, We can also explain the differences between the requirements for a voluntary blood draw or a mandatory blood draw.
+Contact us to learn more about Florida statutes that deal with Implied Consent.
+We can also explain the differences between the requirements for a voluntary and mandatory blood draw.

 Call 813-250-0500 to discuss your case.

 Section 316.1932 Prerequisites at a Medical Facility

 Under Section 316.1932, the law requires two prerequisites.
 First, the driver must go to a medical facility for treatment and not be able to take a breath test or a breath test because it is impractical.
 If the driver is not injured – he does not satisfy this requirement.
 An ambulance is considered an emergency facility.
 A patrol car is not.

 Second, a breath test would not be practical if someone has the roof of their mouth missing, a tracheotomy or any impairment that would allow air to escape from their nose or mouth while attempting to take a breath test.

 Section 316.1933 – Prerequisites for Death or Serious Bodily Injury

 Under Section 316.1933, if blood is taken without consent, the following evidence must show:

 - Probable cause to believe the person is under the influence.